sento documentation

 Reverts any behavior applied via

-function.
+becomeback to the defaultreceivefunction.
 This function should be called from within the behavior receive function.

 [generic-function] CONTEXT ACTOR